exacti/phacil-framework/README.md

 		   $json = json_encode($record);

-		   $this->response->addHeader('Content-Type: application/json');
+		   $this->response->isJSON();   //Auto send the 'Content-Type: application/json' header

 		   $this->response->setOutput($json);
 	   }
    }
    ```

-   The `$this->response->addHeader` is responsible to send a personalized HTTP header to browser, in this case specify the *Content-Type* information.
+   The `$this->response->isJSON` is responsible to send a JSON  Content-Type HTTP header to browser.
 The `$this->response->setOutput()` works for send  output of the content of a variable, function, constant, etc., to the browser.

    We have this output: